-In Jewish eyes Cornelius was a Gentile, for he was uncircumcised.
+In Jewish eyes, Cornelius was a Gentile, for he was uncircumcised.
 Subsequently, his conversion (Acts 10) marked a new phase in the growth of the early church.
 The amazing, supernatural facet of his conversion was an important factor in helping the apostles accept the fact that a Gentile can become a Christian and accepted by God.
-However, it took the church some years later to completely understand that Gentiles should have exactly the same rights as circumcised Jews (Acts 15:1–31; Gal.
-2:12).
+However, it took the church some years later to completely understand that Gentiles should have exactly the same rights as circumcised Jews (Acts 15:1–31; Galatians 2:12).

 One afternoon, while Cornelius was praying, an angel of God appeared to him in a vision and told him that his prayers were heard (Acts 10:30–31).
 The angel added that Cornelius needed to send for Peter, who was staying in Joppa at the house of Simon, a tanner by the sea (verse 32).
 Right away in obedience to the angel of God, Cornelius sent two of his men and a faithful soldier to Joppa to find Peter and bring him.

 At the same time, the Lord was working on Peter’s heart that he may receive the Gentile visitors.
 So, Peter in a vision, “saw heaven opened and an object like a great sheet bound at the four corners, descending to him” (Acts 10:11–12).
 And he heard a voice saying, “Get up, Peter.
 Kill and eat” (verse 13).
 But Peter responded, “Not so, Lord!
 For I have never eaten anything common or unclean” (Acts 10:14).
 But the voice replied, “Do not call anything impure that God has made clean” (verse 15).
 This vision was repeated three times.